Making a heating pad at home

 Doctors sometimes recommend using heating pads for relief from menstrual cramps or urinary tract infections.
 In these cases, apply a heating pad to the abdomen.

-Nathan Wei, MD, a board-certified rheumatologist and head of the Arthritis Treatment Center in Maryland, offered a simple method for making your own heating pad.
+Nathan Wei, MD, a board-certified rheumatologist and former head of the Arthritis Treatment Center in Maryland, offers a simple method for making your own heating pad.
 You’ll need:

 - two hand towels